palburtus/node_poc/README.md

 ```

 __A note on the paramaters__
-THe `i` paramater installs the target package to a newly created folder _node_modules_ which will contain all of your future dependencies.
+The `i` paramater installs the target package to a newly created folder _node_modules_ which will contain all of your future dependencies.

 The `--save` paramater adds this dependency to your packages.json file's dependencies section.